danielperna84/hass-configurator/README.md

 The configurator fetches some data from your running HASS instance.
 If the API isn't available through the default URL, modify this variable to fix this.
 #### HASS_API_PASSWORD (string)
 If you plan on using the restart button, you have to set your API password.
 Calling the restart service of HASS is prohibited without authentication.
+#### USERNAME (string)
+If you want to enable [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) you can set the desired username here.
+The `:` character is not allowed.
+#### PASSWORD (string)
+Set the password that should be used for authentication.
+Only if `USERNAME` __and__ `PASSWORD` are set authentication will be enabled.
 #### CREDENTIALS (string)
-Set credentials in the form of `"username:password"` if authentication should be required for access.
+The credentials in the form of `"username:password"` are now deprecated and should be removed from you configuration.
+Replace it by specifying `USERNAME` and `PASSWORD`.
+It will still work though to ensure backwards compatibility.
 #### ALLOWED_NETWORKS (list)
 Limit access to the configurator by adding allowed IP addresses / networks to the list, e.g `ALLOWED_NETWORKS = ["192.168.0.0/24", "172.16.47.23"]`.
 If you are using the [hass.io addon](https://www.home-assistant.io/addons/configurator/) of the configurator, add the docker-network `172.30.0.0/16` to this list.
 #### BANNED_IPS (list)